zone-eu/zone-mta/plugins/README.md

 If you create a ZoneMTA app using the command line tool then you should have a folder called "plugins" in the application directory.
 This is where you can put your custom plugins that can be included in the main process.
 To enable a plugin edit "plugins" section in application configuration and add the plugin information into it.
 Plugin locations are resolved relative to the application plugins folder, so using "./my-plugin" would point to "path/to/app/plugins/my-plugin".
 Exception is core plugins (starts with "core/") which resolve to the core plugins folder in ZoneMTA source and plugins installed from npm (start with "module/").

+## Installable plugins

+Here's some plugins that you can install from npm:

+  * [zonemta-delivery-counters](https://github.com/andris9/zonemta-delivery-counters) – needed by [ZMTA-WebAdmin](https://github.com/zone-eu/zmta-webadmin), counts sent and bounced messages
+  * [zonemta-loop-breaker](https://github.com/andris9/zonemta-loop-breaker) – helps to detect and break mail loops, ensures that the same message is not sent to the same recipient more than once by adding a tracking header

+## Create plugins

 Plugin files should expose a property called `title` to identify themselves.
 If title is not provided, then file name is used instead.

 Plugins must expose an `init` method.
 This method should be used to register the plugin to all required hooks